ElementsProject/lightning/doc/lightning-offerout.7.md

 offer).
 It automatically enables the accepting and payment of corresponding invoice message (we will only pay once, however!).

+Note that it creates two variants of the offer: a signed and an unsigned one (which is smaller).
+Wallets should accept both: the current specification allows either.

 The *amount* parameter can be the string "any", which creates an offer that can be paid with any amount (e.g. a donation).
 Otherwise it can be a positive value in millisatoshi precision; it can be a whole